Vic Berry's Scrapyard at Leicester

 When the Class 25's were first delivered in to service back in the early 1960's, it would be hard to imagine some twenty five years on, just how the machines would end their days.
 A good bet would have been that the railway workshops as in days gone by would scrap them as their working lives came to an end.
 Which was how many of the those withdrawn in the 1970's were dealt with.
 But as the pace of withdrawals increased and the roles played by the Workshops changed, the private scrapyards, as in the steam days, began to play a much more significant role.

-By the time Vic Berry's yard at Leicester had begun to scrap locomotive I was no longer in the UK, so I'm very grateful to a number of contributors who have supplied some interesting (if not despairing) views of the yard, which although perhaps most famous for its three tier stack of Class 25/27's did cut up many other types of locomotives and railcars.
+By the time Vic Berry's yard at Leicester had begun to scrap locomotive I was no longer in the UK, so I'm very grateful to a number of contributors who have supplied some interesting (if not despairing) views of the yard, which although perhaps most famous for its three tier stack of Class 25/27's did cut up many other types of locomotives, railcars and non-powered rolling stock.

 Photograph courtesy Gary Thornton.